 “Mojo is a marketplace where anyone can find, rate and buy quality themes & templates in one trusted place.”

-Like Envato and Creative Market, Mojo doesn’t focus exclusively on WordPress themes, but you can easily browse hundreds of WordPress themes and search through their theme categories (e.g. Portfolio or eCommerce themes and theme frameworks, etc.) by selecting the dropdown “WordPress Themes” menu …
+Like Envato and Creative Market, Mojo doesn’t focus exclusively on WP themes, but you can easily browse hundreds of WordPress themes and search through their theme categories (e.g. Portfolio or eCommerce themes and theme frameworks, etc.) by selecting the dropdown “WordPress Themes” menu …

-Visit the site to find quality premium themes in the Mojo theme marketplace here:
+Visit the site to find great themes in the Mojo themes directory here:

-Now that we have looked at WordPress theme marketplaces, let’s take a look at commercial WP theme developers.
+Now that we have looked at WP theme directories, let’s take a look at commercial theme design companies.

-(click on above images to see more themes from SoloStream)
+(click on above images to browse more SoloStream themes)

-(click on the images above to view more WooThemes themes)
+(click on the above images to browse more themes from WooThemes)

-StoreFront specializes in creating WordPress themes for e-commerce.
-Their themes also integrate well with some of the most powerful e-commerce platforms and plugins available.
+StoreFront Themes specializes in e-commerce themes for WordPress.
+StoreFront themes also integrate well with some of the most powerful e-commerce platforms and plugins available.

-(click on the images above to view all StoreFront themes)
+(click on the above images to view more themes from StoreFront)

-StudioPress develops WordPress themes based on a framework (called the “Genesis” framework) that enables users to quickly and easily build a professional and search optimized WordPress website, and provides an auto-updating design architecture, turn-key site designs with beautiful frames for the content and unprecedented control of the framework.
+StudioPress develops WordPress themes based on a framework (called the “Genesis” framework) that enables users to quickly and easily build a professional and search optimized WordPress website, and provides an auto-updating design architecture, turn-key designs with beautiful frames for the content and unprecedented control of the framework.

-Many website developers like the Genesis framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps this framework regularly updated to reflect best coding practices and to ensure that it is always compatible with the latest version of WordPress, but because you can update your themes without losing any customizations you have made to your theme.
+Many website developers prefer using the Genesis framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps the framework frequently updated to reflect best coding practices and to ensure that themes are always compatible with the latest version of WordPress, but because you can update your themes without losing any customizations you may have made to your theme.

-If this sounds too technical, there’s no need to feel concerned about it.
+If this all sounds too technical, don’t worry about it.
 StudioPress themes are very easy to work with, just like all other WordPress themes.
 The great thing about choosing themes from StudioPress is that one low price entitles you to receive unlimited support and updates, and you can install your themes on unlimited domains.

 For more details, click here: StudioPress.

-(click on the images above to browse more themes from StudioPress)
+(click on the images above to see all themes from StudioPress)

-Let’s finish this article with a few more useful WP theme-related tools worth knowing about:
+To round things up, here are a couple of useful WP theme-related tools worth knowing about:

-What WordPress Theme Is That.com is a free online tool that lets you easily detect what WordPress theme a website or blog is using.
+What WordPress Theme Is That? is a free web tool that allows you to easily detect what WP theme a site is using.

-This is a great resource if you have come across a WordPress site that you like and would like to know what WordPress theme is being used on the site.
+This is a great resource if you ever come across a WordPress site that you like and would like to know what WP theme is being used on the site.

 Using this tool is very simple.
 Just enter the site’s domain name into the field and click the search icon or hit “Enter.”
-The tool will then not only confirm whether or not the site is powered by WordPress software, but it will also list the WP theme being used by the site and list any WP plugins it detects.
+The tool will then not only confirm whether or not the site has been built using the WordPress CMS platform, but it will also list the WordPress theme being used and list any plugins detected.

-- To use the tool visit the website here: What WordPress Theme Is That
+- To use the tool go here: What WordPress Theme Is That

 - To learn how to use this tool go here: Tell-Tale Signs It’s A WordPress Site And WP-Checking Tools

-A word of warning: If you decide to use FREE themes for your WordPress site, we strongly recommend sticking with the reviewed and approved WP themes listed in the official WordPress theme directory.
+A word of warning: When choosing FREE themes for your WordPress site, we recommend sticking with the reviewed and approved themes listed in the official WordPress theme directory.

-A well-known strategy used by many hackers and networks that engage in cyber-crime is to put up websites and directories offering “Free” themes for WordPress all over the web and then distribute modified themes and plugins that contain malicious code.
-In fact, some of these sites even display on search engine results for key phrases like “free WordPress themes“, “best free WordPress themes”” etc. It’s best, therefore, to only download free themes from the official WordPress repository, or use well-known and trusted theme merchants.
+A tactic that is commonly used by a number of hackers and syndicates that engage in cyber-crime is to put up sites offering “Free” WP themes all over the web and then distribute modified themes with malicious code embedded in their files.
+In fact, some of these sites even come up on Google for key phrases like “free WordPress themes“, “best free WordPress themes”” etc. It’s safer, therefore, to stick with the official WordPress.org theme repository, or use established and trusted theme merchants.

-If you have any doubts about whether a WordPress theme that you have installed on your blog could contain potentially malicious or unwanted code, use a free WordPress plugin like Theme Authenticity Checker (TAC) to run a scan of your theme files.
-The plugin scans the source files of every installed theme on your site for signs of malicious code and outputs a report as shown in the screenshot below …
+If you are concerned about whether a WordPress theme that you have installed on your site may contain potentially malicious or unwanted code, use a free WordPress plugin like Theme Authenticity Checker (TAC) to scan your WordPress theme files.
+The plugin searches the source files of every them you have installed on your site for signs of injected code and then outputs a report …

-(TAC Report Page – Screenshot: WordPress.org Plugin Site)
+(Theme Authenticity Checker Report Page – Screenshot: Plugin)

-I hope that you have found the information on how to find great free and commercial responsive themes for WordPress useful.
+I hope that you have found this information useful.